-In 1996, an 18-member committee headed by astronomer Alan Dressler recommended that NASA develop a space telescope to succeed Hubble.
-The committee was specific about what the telescope should do.
-The panel envisioned an observatory that would view the heavens in infrared light — the wavelength band that enables astronomers to see through dust and gas clouds and extends humanity's vision farther out into space and back in time.
-It would have a mirror with a diameter of more than 4 meters, giving it greater sensitivity to light and the ability to see farther into space than previous telescopes.
-It would operate in an orbit well beyond Earth's Moon.
+In 1996, an 18-member committee led by astronomer Alan Dressler formally recommended that NASA develop a space telescope that would view the heavens in infrared light—the wavelength band that enables astronomers to see through dust and gas clouds and extends humanity’s vision farther out into space and back in time.
+It would have a mirror with a diameter of more than four meters, and operate in an orbit well beyond Earth’s moon.

 Three teams made up of scientists and engineers from the private and public sectors met to determine whether NASA could realize the committee’s vision.
 All three came to the conclusion that the proposed telescope would work.
-NASA agreed in 1997 to fund additional studies to further refine the technical and financial requirements for building the telescope.
-By 2002, it had selected the teams to build the instruments and the group of astronomers that would provide construction guidance.
+NASA agreed in 1997 to fund additional studies to refine the technical and financial requirements for building the telescope.
+By 2002, the agency had selected the teams to build the instruments and the group of astronomers who would provide construction guidance.
 Also in 2002, the telescope was formally named the James Webb Space Telescope, after the NASA administrator who led the development of the Apollo program.